 This significant reversal has motivated us to explore its causes and the subsequent implications to energy security.

 Firstly, we’ll begin by looking at electricity consumption.
 In 2017, total consumption increased by 8%, from 11,027 mln. kWh to 11,875 mln. kWh.
 Consumption continued to increase, albeit at a slower pace, in 2018, reaching 12,596 mln. kWh, which corresponds to a 6% increase in electricity use compared to 2017.
-In both years, the increase in demand originated mostly from the distribution companies (Telasi, Energo-Pro Georgia), and directly from the consumers.1 Within 2012-2017, according to the GNERC 2017 annual report, the greatest, and growing, share of total consumption of the distribution companies arose from the non-residential sector (Figure 2).
+In both years, the increase in demand originated mostly from the distribution companies (Telasi, Energo-Pro Georgia), and directly from the consumers.1 Within 2012-2017, according to the GNERC 2017 annual report, the greatest, and growing, share of the total consumption of the distribution companies arose from the non-residential sector (Figure 2).
 While in 2016 and 2017, the consumption of distribution companies grew at a historical rate (9%).
 Unfortunately, the data for 2018 is still unavailable.
 As direct consumers usually also represent large-scale commercial entities, it appears that the increase in consumption is indeed driven by the non-residential sector, which is likely to reflect increased economic activity in the country.

 While electricity consumption has been steadily increasing, electricity generation has followed a different path.
-In 2017, it declined by 0.4%, from 11,574 mln. kWh to 11,531 mln. kWh (of which 79% was from hydro power plants (HPPs) while thermal power plants (TPPs) generated 19%).
+In 2017, it declined by 0.4%, from 11,574 mln. kWh to 11,531 mln. kWh (of which 79% was from hydropower plants (HPPs) while thermal power plants (TPPs) generated 19%).
 The decline in generation arose from reduced HPP (-2%) and TPP production (-0.1%).
 As a result, for the first time in five years, 2017 recorded a generation deficit.
 In 2018, Georgian power plant generation increased again, to 12,149 mln. kWh of electricity (from which 83% was from HPP, while the remaining 17% was from TPPs), which represents a 5% increase in total electricity generation compared to the previous year.
 The increase in generation came from HPPs (a 9% increase from 2017), rather than offsetting the decrease in thermal power and wind power (WPP) generation (-5% and -4%, respectively).
 However as consumption continued to rise, the increase in total internal generation was insufficient to provide for local demand (Figure 3).
 In reality, the gap widened, partially because TPP generation declined, while HPP generation increased.
 This implies that having a negative electricity balance, to some extent, was an active choice.

-In a previous article we highlighted how this phenomenon could relate to the lower cost of imports vis-à-vis thermal power generation.
+In a previous article, we highlighted how this phenomenon could relate to the lower cost of imports vis-à-vis thermal power generation.

 THE REAL ISSUE

-Technically, Georgia could still cover all its electricity demand without importing a large amount of electricity, with the minor exception of the certain technical imports, but should that make us feel more relaxed about the energy security of the country?
+Technically, Georgia could still cover all its electricity demand without importing a large amount of electricity, with the minor exception of certain technical imports, but should that make us feel more relaxed about the energy security of the country?

 Not really.
 If we consider the years in which electricity generation exceeded electricity consumption, a significant part of generation was still provided by TPPs fueled with imported gas, thus it is clear that the current gap simply reveals a problem that has long existed.
 Even today, with almost 20% of the electricity generated by TPPs, the energy security issue is more severe than demonstrated by the electricity generation deficit.